Sound card: Sound cards on other platforms

 The earliest known sound card used by computers was the Gooch Synthetic Woodwind, a music device for PLATO terminals, and is widely hailed as the precursor to sound cards and MIDI.
 It was invented in 1972.

 Certain early arcade machines made use of sound cards to achieve playback of complex audio waveforms and digital music, despite being already equipped with onboard audio.
 An example of a sound card used in arcade machines is the Digital Compression System card, used in games from Midway.
 For example, Mortal Kombat II on the Midway T-Unit hardware.
 The T-Unit hardware already has an onboard YM2151 OPL chip coupled with an OKI 6295 DAC, but said game uses an added-on DCS card instead.
 The card is also used in the arcade version of Midway and Aerosmith's Revolution X for complex looping music and speech playback.

-MSX computers, while equipped with built-in sound capabilities, also relied on sound cards to produce better quality audio.
+MSX computers, while equipped with built-in sound capabilities, also relied on sound cards to produce better-quality audio.
 The card, known as Moonsound, uses a Yamaha OPL4 sound chip.
 Prior to the Moonsound, there were also sound cards called MSX Music and MSX Audio for the system, which uses OPL2 and OPL3 chipsets.

 The Apple II computers, which did not have sound capabilities beyond rapidly clicking a speaker until the IIGS, could use plug-in sound cards from a variety of manufacturers.
 The first, in 1978, was ALF's Apple Music Synthesizer, with 3 voices; two or three cards could be used to create 6 or 9 voices in stereo.
 Later ALF created the Apple Music II, a 9-voice model.
 The most widely supported card, however, was the Mockingboard.
 Sweet Micro Systems sold the Mockingboard in various models.
 Early Mockingboard models ranged from 3 voices in mono, while some later designs had 6 voices in stereo.
 Some software supported use of two Mockingboard cards, which allowed 12-voice music and sound.
 A 12-voice, single-card clone of the Mockingboard called the Phasor was made by Applied Engineering.

 The ZX Spectrum that initially only had a beeper had some sound cards made for it.
 Examples include TurboSound Other examples are the Fuller Box, and Zon X-81.

-The Commodore 64, while having an integrated SID chip, also had sound cards made for it.
+The Commodore 64, while having an integrated SID (Sound Interface Device) chip, also had sound cards made for it.
 For example, the Sound Expander, which added on an OPL FM synthesizer.

 The PC-98 series of computers, like their IBM PC cousins, also do not have integrated sound contrary to popular belief, and their default configuration is a PC speaker driven by a timer.
 Sound cards were made for the C-Bus expansion slots that these computers had, most of which used Yamaha's FM and PSG chips and made by NEC themselves, although aftermarket clones can also be purchased, and Creative did release a C-Bus version of the SoundBlaster line of sound cards for the platform.